-How we see and interpret color is probably something that you have never really thought about before, we all take it for granted but it’s actually a very interesting and complex process.
+How exactly do the eyes and the brain interpret and process different colors?
+How we see and interpret color is probably something that we have never really thought about before.
+We all take it for granted.
+However, it’s actually a very interesting and complex process.

 The process of seeing color

-Light enters our retina, the light is absorbed by the photoreceptor cells which converts light to electrochemical signals.
-There are two types of electrochemical signals, we have Rods and Cones.
-Rods are situated on the outside of the retina and help us to see better at night and they are responsible for our peripheral vision.
+Light enters our retina.
+The light is absorbed by the photoreceptor cells which convert light to electrochemical signals.
+There are two types of photoreceptor cells.
+We have Rods and Cones.
+Rods are situated on the outside of the retina and help us to see better at night, and they are also responsible for our peripheral vision.

 How cone cells help with seeing color

-Every color that exists is made up of a combination of the three main primary colors which are, Red, Blue and Green.
+Every color that exists is made up of a combination of the three main primary colors of light.
+These are, Red, Green and Blue (RGB).
 The reason why these three colors are the primary colors is because they are actually the only three colors that we can detect.
-We have three types of cones that detect wavelengths, these wavelengths are Long – Red, Middle – Green, Short – Blue.

-Colors can be separated into two main types, warm and cool colors. warm colors for example are red, yellow and orange.
-Cool colors for example are blue and green.
-Our eyes can detect more warm colors than cool colors, this is because the majority of the cones in our retinas are designed to detect warm colors.
-The difference is about 60 percent are warm color detecting cones and 40 percent for detecting cool colors.
+Colors can be separated into two main types; warm and cool colors.
+Warm colors are red, yellow and orange.
+Cool colors are blue and green.
+Our eyes can detect more warm colors than cool colors.
+This is because the majority of the cones in our retinas are designed to detect warm colors.
+The difference is about 60 percent for warm color detecting cones, and 40 percent for detecting cool colors.

 Color blindness happens when there is a problem with one or more of the cone pigments which detect the different color wavelengths.
-The type of color blindness can range from mild to severe, complete or total color blindness does exist however it is very rare.
+The type of color blindness can range from mild to severe.
+Complete or total color blindness does exist, but it is very rare.

-Men are more prone to suffering with some sort of color blindness.
-Around 7 percent of men compared to only around 1 percent of women have trouble differentiating between and seeing different colors.
+Men are more prone to suffering from some sort of color blindness.
+Around seven percent of men, compared to only around one percent of women, have trouble differentiating between and seeing different colors.

-When the information reaches the brain it is separated into different pathways.
-The visual information transfers to retinal ganglion cells and then passes to the geniculate nucleus and continues to the primary visual cortex.
-The primary visual cortex is the area that allows you to interpret and distinguish between different colors.
+When the information reaches the brain, it is separated into different pathways.
+The visual information transfers to retinal ganglion cells, and then passes to the geniculate nucleus and continues to the primary visual cortex.
+The primary visual cortex is the area of the brain that allows you to interpret and distinguish between different colors.